Holidays Calendar for August 6, 2018

 • 1926 Gertrude Ederle, American competition swimmer and Olympic champion, became the first woman to swim across the English Channel.

-• 1881 Died: James Springer White, American religious leader, remembered as co-founder of the Seventh-day Adventist Church.
+• 1881 Died: James Springer White, American religious leader, remembered as a co-founder of the Seventh-day Adventist Church.

 • 1819 Norwich University was founded in Vermont as the first private military school in the United States.

-• 1766 Born: William Hyde Wollaston, English chemist and physicist, famous for discovery of the elements palladium and rhodium.
+• 1766 Born: William Hyde Wollaston, English chemist and physicist, famous for the discovery of the elements palladium and rhodium.
 He also found a method of processing platinum ore into malleable ingots.

 • 1661 Portugal and the Dutch Republic signed the Treaty of The Hague.
 Under the treaty, the Dutch Republic recognized Portuguese imperial sovereignty over New Holland (Brazil).